International Literacy Day – September 8

 4. Help students with their reading, volunteer to help tutor students who are struggling with grammar, language, or other relevant subjects.

-5. Make a donation to International Literacy Association.
+5. Make a donation to the International Literacy Association.
 Your donation will help people across the globe to improve their literacy rate.